John Hampden Grammar School: Technical Institute

-John Hampden and Marlow Hill: 1966–present
+Contemporary history

 The boys remained at Easton Street as Wycombe Technical High School for a further 10 years before moving to the present site, the school playing fields at the top of Marlow Hill in 1966.
 Most of the valuable historic reminders of the early days of the Technical Institute ended up on a bonfire in the massive clearing out operation when the school moved to Marlow Hill.
 The only exceptions to this were the headmaster's chair, the headmaster's table, engraved with the school motto, and a carved set of 12 lockers.
 The lockers were designed in 1919 by Mr Shaw Wilson, head of the wood carving department and created by wounded soldiers who had returned from the war.
 Inscribed on the cornice are the words "They counted not their lives dear unto themselves."

 The name was changed to John Hampden School in 1970 and John Hampden Grammar School in 1984.
 More recent developments gave the school a new façade in September 1995 and the following January work was completed on a sixth-form block to provide specialist teaching rooms, private study rooms, a common room and a new library.
 In 2002, funding from the Wolfson Foundation allowed a new language teaching facility and science laboratory to be opened.

 In 2006 a new classroom block, used mainly for mathematics teaching, and a sports hall were opened by former Arsenal goalkeeper Bob Wilson.
 This in turn allowed for an extension of the music department and development of a music studio.